kurisuto/crowdsourced_ocr_corrections/README.md

 * The .png files must be manually copied from **mock_data/03_output_shredded_images** into the **cedit-line-images...** s3 bucket.
 This bucket is automatically created with the Serverless app is deployed.

+The backend is up and running at the time this project is submitted, so the Udacity evaluator doesn't need to do these steps.

 ### Frontend

 Run it the usual way: